 - Low cooling system integrity.

-So, an internal coolant leak doesn’t always mean, the head gasket is leaking.
-Similar leaks can also be caused by, hairline cracks in the cylinder head or engine block.
+So, an internal coolant leak doesn’t always mean, you have head gasket leaks.
+Similar leaks can also be caused, by hairline cracks in the cylinder head or engine block.

 Choose Your Help Topic Below